Research

 New Publication: Mountain-valley crease reconfiguration of 4-crease origami vertices and tessellations

-Fig. 1.
-The mapping from kinematic paths of origami vertices to mountain-valley crease assignment Subsequently, as shown in Fig. 2, the mountain-valley creases of different origami vertices are distinguished by shapes and colours and expressed in a binary computer language.
+Fig. 1 The mapping from kinematic paths of origami vertices to mountain-valley crease assignment.
+Subsequently, as shown in Fig. 2, the mountain-valley creases of different origami vertices are distinguished by shapes and colours and expressed in a binary computer language.
+For example, the double corrugated origami pattern has a 0 for MV I (blue circle) and a 1 for MV II (red circle).
 Taking inspiration from the concept of modularity, a single loop unit, encompassing several 4-crease vertices, is extracted as a module, and then the physical vertices and modules are translated into a graphic representation.
 The motion compatibility of assemblies of spherical 4R linkages is utilized to obtain rigid mountain-valley crease assignment of the origami loops formed by the 4-crease vertices.
 A rich graphical library of 18 typical modules with different geometric parameters is thus created.
+As can be seen, these modules cover both patterns consisting only of Miura, double corrugated and eggbox vertices, as well as patterns formed by mixing these vertices.

-Fig. 4 The search results for the number of valid MV assignments of a double corrugated pattern The proposed method can be extended to 3D cellular origami structures with more complex shapes and richer configurations.
-For a simple 3×3×3 tessellation in Fig. 5, it is surprising that 6642 valid configurations exist.
-In our discussion of these specific examples discovered during the exploration process, three typical graphic representations are presented in Fig. 5(a) right.
+Fig.5 The search results for the number of valid MV assignments of a double corrugated pattern The proposed method can be extended to 3D cellular origami structures with more complex shapes and richer configurations.
+For a simple 3×3×3 tessellation in Fig. 6, it is surprising that 6642 valid configurations exist.
+In our discussion of these specific examples discovered during the exploration process, three typical graphic representations are presented in Fig. 6(a) right.
 When the origami pattern satisfies these mountain-valley crease assignments, it exhibits negative, zero and positive in-plane Poisson's ratio under large deformation, which is verified qualitatively and quantitatively by the kinematic model and DIC experiments.

 Liu W, Cao S, Chen Y*.
 Mountain-valley crease reconfiguration of 4-crease origami vertices and tessellations.
 International Journal of Mechanical Sciences, 2024, 273, 109224. |